stashed/stash/docs/reference/stash_restore.md

 ---
-title: Stash Backup
+title: Stash Restore
 menu:
   product_stash_0.8.3:
-    identifier: stash-backup
+    identifier: stash-restore
-    name: Stash Backup
+    name: Stash Restore
     parent: reference
 product_name: stash
 menu_name: product_stash_0.8.3
 section_menu_id: reference
 ---
-## stash backup
+## stash restore

-Run Stash Backup
+Restore from backup

 ### Synopsis

-Run Stash Backup
+Restore from backup

 ```
-stash backup [flags]
+stash restore [flags]
 ```

 ### Options

 ```
-      --burst int                The maximum burst for throttle (default 100)
-      --docker-registry string   Check job image registry. (default "appscode")
+      --backoff-max-wait duration   Maximum wait for initial response from kube apiserver; 0 disables the timeout
+      --enable-cache                Specify weather to enable caching for restic (default true)
-  -h, --help                     help for backup
+  -h, --help                        help for restore
-      --image-tag string         Check job image tag.
       --kubeconfig string           Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string               The address of the Kubernetes API server (overrides any value in kubeconfig)
+      --max-connections int         Specify maximum concurrent connections for GCS, Azure and B2 backend
+      --metrics-enabled             Specify weather to export Prometheus metrics
-      --pushgateway-url string   URL of Prometheus pushgateway used to cache backup metrics
+      --pushgateway-url string      Pushgateway URL where the metrics will be pushed
-      --qps float                The maximum QPS to the master from this client (default 100)
-      --restic-name string       Name of the Restic used as configuration.
+      --restore-session string      Name of the RestoreSession CRD.
-      --resync-period duration   If non-zero, will re-list this often.
-Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 5m0s)
-      --run-via-cron             Run backup periodically via cron.
-      --scratch-dir emptyDir     Directory used to store temporary files.
-Use an emptyDir in Kubernetes. (default "/tmp")
-      --workload-kind string     Kind of workload where sidecar pod is added.
-      --workload-name string     Name of workload where sidecar pod is added.
+      --secret-dir string           Directory where storage secret has been mounted
 ```

 ### Options inherited from parent commands